 Oh man.
-I don’t remember the last time that I posted something with ooey-gooey cheesiness, but I felt like this could be an exception.
+I don’t remember the last time that I posted something with ooey-gooey cheesiness.
+It doesn’t happen that often these days, but I felt like this spaghetti squash bake could be an exception.

 But first, Steve’s a patient guy.
 Have I ever talked about this?